-In order for the reader to better understand the action of $\mu^i$ on $\Tot G_i$, we include the following diagram for $1\leq i\leq s$, wherein complexes are written vertically.
-Note that the diagonal maps represent the nontrivial component of $\dell^{\Tot G_i}$.
+For the sake of clarity, we include the following diagram, which illustrates the action of $\mu^i$ on $\Tot G_i$.
+Note that the complexes are expressed vertically and that the diagonal maps represent the nontrivial component of $\dell^{\Tot G_i}$.

-Although this diagram only depicts the chain map for $1\leq i\leq s$, the situation is straightforward for larger values of $i$; certainly, these cases represent the torsion-free part of $\HH(M)$.
-Thus, for $s<i\leq t$, we have the following:
+Although this diagram is restricted to indices given by $1\leq i\leq s$, the situation is straightforward for $i>s$; indeed, these cases represent the torsion-free part of $\HH(M)$.
+Thus, for $s<i\leq t$, one has the following.

-Now consider the following isomorphism of graded $A$-modules:
+Now consider the following isomorphism of graded $A$-modules.